Interplay between Markovianity and Progressive Quenching: Partial entropy production applied to Landauer's bit memory

 When the above framework is applied to the double-minimum potential as a model of memory bit, the spatial coordinate $x$ is finely discretized, and the probability density $p_x$ is supposed to be quasi-equilibrium within each valley: $p_x=\theta_t q_x$ for $x< 0$ and $p_x=(2-\theta_t) q_x$ for $x> 0.$ When a memory stocked by this potential is erased through the symmetric lowering of the barrier separating the two valleys, we take $\theta_{t=0}=2$ and $\theta_{t=\infty}=1.$

 If we substitute these hypotheses into (\ref{eq:SdotByP}) and integrate over time from 0 to $\infty,$ we already have the expected result, $\ln 2.$ The advantage of the partial entropy production is that (\ref{eq:pep}) allows us to pinpoint where this increment takes place along the potential surface.
-Except for the vicinity of the barrier top of the potential ($x=0$), the detailed balance (\ref{eq:LDB}) is effectively established, and $\dot{S}_{x,y}$ vanishes, where we supposed the time-reversal symmetry, $\tilde{x}=x$ and $\tilde{R}_{\tilde{y}\tilde{x}}={R}_{{y}{x}}.$ The only transition that can be irreversible is between $x=0-$ and $x=0^+.$ More concretely, { } { } and the sum of these two gives { } Here the quantity in the square bracket on the r.h.s. is the net flow of probability, from the left to the right valley.
-We, therefore, can write $[R_{{0^-},{0^+}}{\theta_t}q_0-R_{{0^+},{0^-}}(2-{\theta_t})q_0]=\inv{2}|\dot{{\theta_t}}|.$ With this estimation, the time integral of $\dot{S}_{{0^-},{0^+}}+\dot{S}_{{0^+},{0^-}}$ from $\theta_0=2$ to $\theta_\infty=1,$ where $|\dot{{\theta_t}}|=-\dot{{\theta_t}}$, yields finally { } Therefore only the partial entropy production at the top of the potential barrier is responsible for all the entropy loss.
+Except for the vicinity of the barrier top of the potential ($x=0$), the detailed balance (\ref{eq:LDB}) is effectively established, and $\dot{S}_{x,y}$ vanishes, where we supposed the time-reversal symmetry, $\tilde{x}=x$ and $\tilde{R}_{\tilde{y}\tilde{x}}={R}_{{y}{x}}.$ The only transition that can be irreversible is between $x=0-$ and $x=0^+.$ More concretely, { } { } and the sum of these two gives { } Here, the quantity in the square bracket on the r.h.s. is the net flow of probability from the left to the right valley.
+We, therefore, can write $[R_{{0^-},{0^+}}{\theta_t}q_0-R_{{0^+},{0^-}}(2-{\theta_t})q_0]=\inv{2}|\dot{{\theta_t}}|.$ With this estimation, the time integral of $\dot{S}_{{0^-},{0^+}}+\dot{S}_{{0^+},{0^-}}$ from $\theta_0=2$ to $\theta_\infty=1,$ where $|\dot{{\theta_t}}|=-\dot{{\theta_t}}$, yields finally { } Therefore, only the partial entropy production at the top of the potential barrier is responsible for all the entropy loss.

-When we retrace the above reasoning in our case of Progressive Quenching (PQ), the total entropy production should also be concentrated at the barrier top, $x=0^\pm,$ where the height of the barrier is raised to well above $\kT.$ If the DB is maintained during the operation of PQ, the current $[R_{{0^-},{0^+}}{\theta_t}q_0-R_{{0^+},{0^-}}(2-{\theta_t})q_0]$ vanishes, unlike the case of Landauer, and the production, $\dot{S}_{{0^-},{0^+}}+\dot{S}_{{0^+},{0^-}},$ does also.
-In conclusion, when the potential barrier is raised slowly enough on the microscopic scale, the operation of PQ is reversible and, as a result, the two-story canonical distribution is maintained.
+When we retrace the above reasoning in our Progressive Quenching (PQ) case, the total entropy production should also be concentrated at the barrier top, $x=0^\pm,$ where the barrier height is raised to well above $\kT.$ If the DB is maintained during the operation of PQ, the current $[R_{{0^-},{0^+}}{\theta_t}q_0-R_{{0^+},{0^-}}(2-{\theta_t})q_0]$ vanishes, unlike the case of Landauer, and the production, $\dot{S}_{{0^-},{0^+}}+\dot{S}_{{0^+},{0^-}},$ does also.
+In conclusion, when the potential barrier is raised slowly enough on the microscopic scale, the operation of PQ is reversible, and, as a result, the two-story canonical distribution is maintained.